 “Any attempt to rise to the climate challenge will be fruitless unless it is understood as part of a much broader battle of worldviews, a process of rebuilding and reinventing the very idea of the collective, the communal, the commons, the civil, and the civic after so many decades of attack and neglect,” she writes on page 460.

-After so many decades of neoliberalism, the ideas presented in This Changes Everything are the crazy ones.
 Read them, and when the opportunity arises, as it will, reach for them, and not for geoengineering, nukes, philanthrocapitalists, and climate markets.

 My latest article is Jan/Feb 2014 cover story in Briarpatch Magazine.
 In it I analyze science and politics, talking about three different things that are called science: Science A (authority), Science B (business), and Science C (curiosity).
 Hope you enjoy.